MarkZhuVUW/ts-react-s3-circleci-portfolio/README.md

 # ts-react-s3-circleci-portfolio

-an offline-friendly, cache-first website frontend built with material ui, typescript, react and webpack with Jest unit testing, taking as much of the following as I can into consideration:
+an offline-friendly, cache-first website frontend built with material ui, typescript, react and webpack with Jest unit testing

-### Extendability

-### Scalability

-### Unit-testability

-### Code reuse

 Highlights: